 Bright Ideas (Pun Intended)

 - Replace bulbs: Use 2700K–3000K LED bulbs.
-That warm glow matters.
+That warm glow makes a bigger difference than you’d think.

 3. Swap In Seasonal Textiles (Fastest Glow-Up)